gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Kulbinder wants to sneak through the forest to get back to the Fifth
         *   Ulfmaerr wants to go back to his knitting
         *   Noxy wants to save Stale, but doesn't know how
+        *   Noxy: "Have to do it before the adults bring the herd back because they'll just give in"
+        *   Kulbinder: "Do you really think that's the right thing to do?"
+        *   Noxy (snaps): "If I *knew* what the right thing to do was, I'd do it!"
     *   Thokmay interrupts Kulbinder as he's poking holes in Noxy's plan: "We're going back to Stale"
         *   Kulbinder starts to speak
         *   Thokmay cuts him off: "That isn't a request"